Ani... Dr. Kashinath Ghanekar

 Ani...
-Dr. Kashinath Ghanekar is a 2018 Indian Marathi-language biographical drama film directed and written by Abhijeet Deshpande.
+Dr. Kashinath Ghanekar is a 2018 Indian Marathi biographical drama film directed and written by Abhijeet Deshpande.
 The film follows the life of Marathi film actor Kashinath Ghanekar.
 It was jointly produced by Sunil Phadtare under the Shree Ganesh Marketing & Films with Viacom18 Motion Pictures.
-Subodh Bhave played the role of Kashinath Ghanekar, with Sonali Kulkarni, Vaidehi Parashurami, Sumeet Raghavan and Nandita Patkar in supporting roles.
+Subodh Bhave played the role of Kashinath Ghanekar, with Sonali Kulkarni, Vaidehi Parshurami, Sumeet Raghavan and Nandita Patkar in supporting roles.

 Plot

 Dr. Kashinath Ghanekar, who is a dental surgeon from Bombay (Mumbai), decides to pursue acting.
 Despite facing various personal and professional hurdles.
-Kashinath was the first superstar of Marathi cinema.
+Kashinath was the first superstar of Marathi Theatre.
 Most notable character is "Lalya" in the Ashroonchi Zhali Phule which was played by him.